DushyantRajpurohit/Object-Detection-using-YOLOv8/README.md

 ## Dataset

-The dataset used in this can be downloaded from here. [from here](https://universe.roboflow.com/roboflow-universe-projects/license-plate-recognition-rxg4e/dataset/4)
+The dataset used in this project is publicly available on **Roboflow Universe**.
+You can download it directly [from here](https://universe.roboflow.com/roboflow-universe-projects/license-plate-recognition-rxg4e/dataset/4).

+The dataset contains images of vehicles and their corresponding annotated license plates, which were used for training and evaluation of the YOLOv8 + OCR pipeline.

+---

+---

+## Sample Video

+A sample video used for testing the detection pipeline can be downloaded [here](https://www.pexels.com/video/traffic-flow-in-the-highway-2103099/).

+This video showcases highway traffic flow and was used to demonstrate **real-time license plate detection and recognition** with the trained YOLOv8 + OCR model.

 ---

 ## Getting Started